Burlingame Treaty

-The Burlingame Treaty (中美天津條約續增條款), also known as the Burlingame–Seward Treaty of 1868, was a landmark treaty between the United States and Qing China, amending the Treaty of Tientsin, to establish formal friendly relations between the two nations, with the United States granting China the status of most favored nation with regards to trade.
+The Burlingame Treaty (中美天津條約續增條款), also known as the Burlingame–Seward Treaty of 1868, and formally titled the Sino-American Treaty of Peace, Amity, and Commerce, was a landmark treaty between the United States and Qing China, amending the Treaty of Tientsin, to establish formal friendly relations between the two nations, with the United States granting China the status of most favored nation with regard to trade.
 It was signed in the capital of the United States, Washington, D.C. in 1868 and ratified in the Chinese capital, Peking in 1869.
 The most significant result of the treaty was that it effectively lifted any former restrictions in regards to emigration to the United States from China, leading to large-scale immigration to the United States beginning in earnest by Chinese immigrants.

 History

 China and the United States concluded the Burlingame–Seward Treaty in 1868 to expand upon the Treaty of Tientsin of 1858.
 The new treaty established some basic principles that aimed to ease immigration restrictions and represented a Chinese effort to limit foreign interference in internal Chinese affairs.

 On June 14, 1861, president Abraham Lincoln appointed Anson Burlingame as minister to the Qing Empire.
-Burlingame was an experienced diplomat, having a long record of faithful employment in the diplomatic service.
+Burlingame was an inexperienced diplomat, but a resolute anti-slavery advocate in Congress who had lost his seat in the House while stumping for Lincoln.
 Upon his arrival in China, he chose to establish a cooperative and friendly diplomatic policy rather than an aggressive and uncompromising one and developed close and amicable relationships with the reform elements of the Qing court.

 The United States also wished to gain access to profitable trading opportunities and foster the continued spread of Christianity in Asia by missionaries, which had already been initiated by Catholic missionaries who arrived in China starting in the 16th century.
 As a part of the general effort to convince the Chinese to adopt a more Western approach to diplomacy and governance, the Western powers also encouraged the Qing government to send diplomatic missions abroad.
 Finally persuaded to do so, the Chinese requested that Burlingame accompany their representatives on a tour that included stops in the major capitals of Washington, London, Paris, and Berlin.
 Burlingame, originally a representative of the U.S. government, gave up his post to assist the Chinese in their treaty negotiations with Secretary of State William H. Seward.